cityTesting/citytesting.github.io/_posts/2022-02-24-zsh-java-versions.md

 categories: [json, java]
 ---

-Let's assume that we have installed zsh and two versions of Java on our computer (Java 17, Java11).
+Let's assume that we have installed zsh and two versions of Java on our computer (Java 17, Java 11).
 To conveniently change the Java version we can create a function in the .zsh file and just run a command that will be equal to the name of the function and we will be able to change it.

 Normally, when installing Java, we add to the PATH environment variable this `PATH=$JAVA_HOME/bin`.
 This means that depending on the value of JAVA_HOME we will use one version or another.